-I have recently been told that removing myself from an ungodly situation means I am not trusting God.
-That, based on God’s sovereignty, He will remove the sinning individual or deal with them on His terms and I have no responsibility to manage or steward my soul.
-This is unbiblical and wrong.
+I have recently been told that removing myself from an ungodly situation meant I was not trusting God–that based on God’s sovereignty, He would deal with the sinning individual in His time, and that I had no responsibility to manage or steward my soul.

 “Come to me, all of you who are weary and burdened, and I will give you rest.
 Take my yoke upon you and learn from me, because I am lowly and humble in heart, and you will find rest for your souls.
 For my yoke is easy and my burden is light.”
 (Matthew 11:28-30 CSB)

-This is one of many biblical principles that, misused, puts individuals in harm’s way and severely limits their God-given ability.
+This is one of many biblical principles that, when removed from context and applied without discernment, puts individuals in harm’s way and severely limits their God-given ability.
 How could trusting God possibly be wrong?

 - It removes accountability from the individual in a position of authority